 Male-free spaces exist for a reason.

-It is common sense, but also proven fact, that when males are allowed access to spaces where women are asleep or undressed some males will abuse this and women’s privacy and safety is undermined.
+It is common sense, but also proven fact, that when males are allowed access to spaces where women are asleep or undressed, some males will abuse this and women’s privacy and safety will be undermined.

 More and more organisations in the UK and abroad are implementing ‘self-identification’ policies that enable males to self-identify as women and enter women-only spaces.

-At Fair Play For Women, we are concerned that the loss of male-frees will put women at risk.
-Letting men self-ID as women, any law that allows or encourages it, is bad for women.
+At Fair Play For Women, we are concerned that the loss of male-free spaces will put women at risk.
+Letting men self-ID as women, by any law that allows or encourages it, is bad for women.
 Here is just a handful of the many real life examples of how basic privacy for women has already been undermined and how women have already been abused.